-A Revocable Trust (also known as a "living Trust" or "inter vivos Trust") is often intended as your primary estate planning document - it's a replacement for a Will.
-It is created during your lifetime and is put in place to manage your assets, both during life and after death.
+A Revocable Trust (also known as a "living A Pour-Over Will directs any probate assets Trust" or "inter vivos Trust") is often intended to your Revocable Trust after your death, as your primary estate planning document ensuring that all of your assets pass by way - it's a replacement for a Will.
+It is created of your Revocable Trust. during your lifetime and is put in place to manage your assets, both during life and Health care power of attorney and after death.